Sales is at the heart of any business.

 Solution: Let your sales reps know that they do not have to stay in sales if they do not want to.
 Leave the door open to pursuing other options.

 Being an SDR is a great way to familiarize yourself with the business, they could potentially go into marketing if they wanted to.
-Apparently, best marketers have some sales experience, which isn’t surprising, nobody knows customers as well as salespeople.
+Apparently, the best marketers have some sales experience, which isn’t surprising.
+Nobody knows customers as well as salespeople.